Upper and Lower Extremity Compression Nerve Syndromes

 Carpal Tunnel Syndrome

-A very thorough evaluation by a hand and upper extremity surgeon is a necessity because carpal tunnel can often co-exist with other types of compression neuropathies in the body.
-It is not uncommon to have compression of the ulnar nerve at the elbow or brachial plexus neuropathy at the same time.
-Sometimes the co-existence of other compression neuropathies can confuse the diagnosis.
+Diagnosis is made on physical examination and confirmed with nerve conduction velocity studies.
+A thorough evaluation by a hand surgeon is essential because carpal tunnel often co-exists with other compression neuropathies — including ulnar nerve compression at the elbow and brachial plexus neuropathy — and the co-existence can confuse the diagnostic picture.

 Therapy:

-- I can perform carpal tunnel syndrome correction and operative release under local anesthesia only if someone is afraid to go under general anesthesia.
+- Dr. Anastasatos can perform carpal tunnel release under local anesthesia only — for patients afraid of general anesthesia.

-- Recurrence of carpal tunnel is possible.
-In that situation the proper therapy is again surgical decompression.
+- Recurrence is possible; the proper therapy in that case is again surgical decompression.

 Anterior Interosseous Nerve Syndrome

-This compression neuropathy of the median nerve produces primarily a motor deficit as opposed to a sensory deficit.
-Specifically it produces weakness of the flexor digitorum longus of the index and long fingers and also weakness of the profundus muscle.
-Weakness of the flexor digitorum profundus of the index and long fingers means weakened ability to flex those fingers.
-The typical presentation is the inability to flex the terminal phalanges of the thumb, index, and long fingers.
-Paralysis of the pronator quadratus is also seen.
+Compression of the median nerve occurs at a higher location near the elbow due to fascial bands or certain forearm muscles.
+This produces primarily a motor deficit — weakness of the flexor digitorum profundus of the index and long fingers and weakness of the pronator quadratus.
+The typical presentation is inability to flex the terminal phalanges of the thumb, index, and long fingers.

-- The proper therapy is surgical decompression.
-Specifically the hand surgeon identifies the area of compression and surgically divides the compressive bands.
-This frees the median nerve and the weakness is improved.
+Therapy: Surgical decompression — the hand surgeon identifies the area of compression and divides the compressive bands, freeing the median nerve and improving the weakness.

 Pronator Syndrome